About the Geomatics Program

 Geomatics refers to the integrated approach of measurement, analysis, and management of the descriptions and locations of geospatial data.
 These data come from many sources, including earth-orbiting satellites, air and sea-borne sensors and ground based instruments.
 It is processed and manipulated with state-of-the-art information technology.
 Geomatics has applications in all disciplines which depend on spatial data, including forestry, environmental studies, planning, engineering, navigation, geology and geophysics.
 It is thus fundamental to all areas of study which use spatially related data, such as Surveying, Remote Sensing and Photogrammetry, Cartography, Geographic Information Systems, Property or Cadastral Studies and Global Positioning.

 The Geomatics program at the University of Florida School of Forest Resources & Conservation is the oldest program of its kind in the south-eastern United States.
 Students have the opportunity to pursue a BS in Geomatics, an MS with a concentration in Geomatics or a PhD.
-The Bachelor’s Program is accredited by the Accreditation Board for Engineering Technology (ABET).
+The Bachelor of Science in Geomatics is accredited by the Applied and Natural Science Accreditation Commission of ABET, http://www.abet.org.

 The Geomatics program is available at three locations in the state of Florida: on the main campus in Gainesville, at the Fort Lauderdale Research and Education Center (FLREC) or at the Gulf Coast Research and Education Center (GCREC) in Plant City.
 The Geomatics program has been available at the main University campus in Gainesville (under different names) since 1973 and was introduced at the two Research and Education Centers at Fort Lauderdale and Plant City in 2007 under the statewide Geomatics Education initiative.
 Please contact us for more information about the program at any of these locations.